chipbennett/cbnet-multi-author-comment-notification/readme.txt

 == Frequently Asked Questions ==

+= No emails are being sent.
+Why? =

+The Plugin merely filters the list of email recipients; it does not send email.
+Be sure that you have enabled (checked) the "Email me whenever" options for either "Anyone posts a comment" or "A comment is held for moderation".
+If neither of these options is enabled, no emails will be sent.

 = Where did settings go? =

 Plugin settings can be found under Dashboard -> Settings -> Discussion.